Magmas-Lounge/Projects/.github/ISSUE_TEMPLATE/bug-report---lotr--the-forgotten-age.md

 Please read and agree to the following by adding an X into each [].

 [] - I agree that I will not get support if I modified the modpack or if I'm using OptiFine.
 [] - I have tried asking the mod developer(s) about my issue first.
+(And if they have, please avoid opening this issue.)
 [] - I have read the Known Issues List and FAQ.

 By opening this issue, you agree with everything you've checked off.
 If you're a troll who opened this to get attention for no reason, then this issue will be deleted and you will be blocked from this repository without warning.